A complete guide to investor visa in Dubai

 ABOUT THE DUBAI INVESTOR VISA

-- Property Investor Residency (Taskeen) via the Dubai Land Department (DLD) for property owners meeting the minimum value threshold.
+- Property Investor Residency (Taskeen): Features updated eligibility rules via the Dubai Land Department (DLD) for property owners meeting the minimum value threshold.

-- Golden Visa (10-year) for investors in real estate, company/public investment, bank deposits, or high tax contribution, subject to specific criteria.
+- Golden Visa (10-year): Real estate investors, company/public investment, bank deposits, or high tax contribution, subject to specific criteria.

-- Green Residency (5-year, self-sponsored) for investors/business partners (plus other eligible groups like skilled workers and freelancers).
+- Green Residency (5-year): This self-sponsored visa is for investors/business partners (plus other eligible groups like skilled workers and freelancers).

 TYPES OF INVESTOR VISAS IN DUBAI